ASEM000/pytreeclass/README.md

 `PyTreeClass` offers four means of filtering:

 1. Filter by value
-2. Filter by field name
+2. Filter by field name (regex based )
 3. Filter by field type
 4. Filter by field metadata.